oven-sh/bun/README.md

 Key:

-- ✅ means "compatible"
-- ❌ means "not supported, and no plans to change that"
-- ⌛ means "in-progress"
-- 🗓️ means "planned" or "eventually but work has not started"
-- ❓ means "unknown"

 | Feature                            | esbuild | esdev |
 | ---------------------------------- | ------- | ----- |
 | Minification                       | ✅      | ❌    |